fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 for us.
 We have been able to shape our developer and modder experience into exactly what we want it to be, and we are able to save ourselves development work by tailoring our engine to our needs.

 It's been a rather enlightening project to work on.
-This is the first time I've ever written a game _or_ an engine.
+This is the first time I've ever written a complete game _or_ an engine.
 I've learned an enormous amount and I know there is still so much more to learn and I'm excited about that.